RyannKim327/Google-Scholar-Scrape/Readme.md

 ```
 ---
 ### Other matters
-> This is not the official
+> This is not the official api for

 ---
 ### License